Budgie (band): Musical style and legacy

-Budgie is best known as a hard rock and heavy metal band which incorporated elements of progressive rock and humor into their musical style.
-Beginning with 1975's Bandolier, Budgie also began to incorporate funk into their music.
+Budgie are best known as a hard rock and heavy metal band who incorporated elements of progressive rock and humour into their musical style.
+With 1975's Bandolier, they began to also incorporate funk.

 Budgie's music was described in the All-Music Guide as a cross between Rush and Black Sabbath.
 Burke Shelley's vocals have been compared to Geddy Lee due to his similar approach of high-pitched banshee wails (coincidentally, Shelley and Lee are also the bass players in their respective power-trio bands).
 Although Budgie remained quite obscure during their early career, many future stars of hard rock/metal have cited them as an important influence and covered their songs, including Iron Maiden, Metallica, Megadeth, Van Halen, Melvins, Queens of the Stone Age, Alice in Chains, and Soundgarden.